top of page

 This is my personal Summer 2021 Project

-To develop my skills I decided to model a mechanism that embodies incredible engineering design: the Vise Grip.
+I modeled a mechanism that embodies incredible engineering design: the Vise Grip.
 This mechanism makes beautiful use of a 4-bar linkage to achieve mechanical advantage.
-I grabbed a vise grip from my toolbox, took some critical measurements, and reflected the design of the linkage in ADAMS.
+I grabbed a vise grip from my toolbox, took some critical measurements, and reflected the design of the linkage.
 The video to the right shows the vise grip moving through its range of motion.

 CamScanner 06-29-2021 22.26n.jpg